-Figure 3.1: Left: Keithley K2100 voltmeter (top), PS9080 bench power supply (middle) and EL9000 electronic load (bottom; Right: Powerlt with connected STM32-Discovery board (left), and Raspberry PI (top). as well as power supply connection (cables at top ow PIT)
+Figure 3.1: Photographs of the first experimental setup.
+On the left side visible are a Keithley K2100 voltmeter (top), a PS9080 bench power supply (middle) and a EL9000 electronic load (bottom).
+On the right side visible are a Powerlt with connected STM32-Discovery board (left), and Raspberry PI (top).
+Also in the picture is the power supply connection (cables at top of Powerlt).